horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 > Bitcoin blockchain enables value transfers where value is denominated in Bitcoin (denoted by BTC).
 Anyone in the world can connect to Bitcoin network and send receive Bitcoins without intermediaries.
 >
 > Ethereum on the other hand is the platform for decentralized services.
-It can be used to build public services which are always online, unblockable and operate as advertised without any means to cheat.
+It can be used to build public services which are always online, unblockable and operate exactly as advertised without any means to cheat.

 Think of Ethereum as a global computer that's open to everyone to participate in.